-1.2.3 Count matrix input
+1.3.3 Count matrix input

-Alternatively, the function DESeqDataSetFromMatrix can be used if you already have a matrix of read counts prepared.
-For this function you should provide the counts matrix, the column information as a DataFrame or data.frame and the design formula.
-First, we load the pasillaGenes data object, in order to extract a count matrix and phenotypic data.
+Alternatively, the function DESeqDataSetFromMatrix can be used if you already have a matrix of read counts prepared from another source.
+Another method for quickly producing count matrices from alignment files is the featureCounts function in the Rsubread package.
+To use DESeqDataSetFromMatrix, the user should provide the counts matrix, the information about the samples (the columns of the count matrix) as a DataFrame or data.frame, and the design formula.